Orchard corset under vintage clothes!

 We are all of course different heights, body shapes and the same Jonathan Logan dress will look very different on someone who is 5’10 and size 4 to someone who is 5’5 and wears a size 8, but one of the main reasons why clothes looked so beautiful on women in the 1930s-1950s regardless of their body type, is that they all wore proper foundation garments.
 Even though the ever so popular metal boned corsets were gradually being replaced by a girdle made of two way stretch elastic and as WWII approached, women needed more flexibility in their movement, they were still more than eager to create the hourglass silhouette of a small waist, broad shoulders and full hips.
 If you are after a similar effect, then that’s exactly where the Orchard corset comes to the rescue!

 Of course, a corset is only one of the elements needed for a more authentic vintage 1940s or 1950s look.
 Let’s also not forget about the very popular and extremely pointed, bullet bra with the ‘cone’ effect, my favourite high-waisted knickers known as ‘grannies-panties’, a garter belt, stockings, a half slip and sometimes a petticoat.
 If you are not a vintage purist however but still want your vintage clothes to fit properly then a corset, a well-fitted bra and high-waisted knickers are a way of dramatically improving the overall look of your vintage ensemble!

 One word of advice though, if you decide on corset waist-training, make sure you are doing it correctly!
 Avoid the temptation of wanting to lace the corset really tight in a short amount of time as you might damage the corset and injure yourself, and last but not least, if you wish to have a small waist, be healthy, exercise, don’t expect the corset to do the job for you!
-I take ballet classes twice a week, which I’m soon extending to 4 times a week, additionally, I do ballet workout at home.
+I take floor barre class twice a week, which I’m soon extending to 4 times a week, additionally, I do a ballet workout at home.